Dental Sealants in Buffalo, NY

-Experienced Buffalo Dentist Providing Affordable Dental Sealant Treatment in Amherst, Williamsville and Throughout WNY.
+Experienced Amherst Dentist Providing Affordable Dental Sealant in WNY

 In order to “seal” a tooth, a dentist applies a plastic coating to the tooth’s surface.
 This coating can be made of glass ionomer cement or a synthetic composite resin, and it is most effective when it is placed in the small indentations on the surfaces of the premolars and molars.
 These teeth provides an evolutionary advantage to mammals—the shape of molars and premolars is ideal for grinding food into smaller particles while chewing—but this comes at a cost.
 The grooves on the exteriors of molars and premolars can promote the growth of acid-producing bacteria, making these teeth especially susceptible to plaque buildup.
 The application of a dental sealant can help to protect these harder-to-reach teeth from such decay; when the sealant is placed in these grooves, the surface of the tooth becomes more level, making it more difficult for bacteria to congregate and attack the enamel.